 - Start your farm work early.
 This is for the people who are sure they want to stay in Australia a second year.
 Even if you have planned to stay one year more likely than not you will want to stay another year so you might as well get your farm work over and done with at the start rather than scrambling at the end.
 Getting a good farm job takes some serious digging so start early!
 Keep your eyes peeled on sights like gumtree, backpacker’s job board, harvest trail.
 Check out this site.

 - Last but not least, move out of the hostel.
-Assuming you’ve had your fill of hostel life and met your best buds, now it’s time for a real home with a shower where you can leave your shampoo.
+Assuming you’ve had your fill of hostel life and met your best buds, now it’s time for a real home with a shower where you can leave your shampoo (what a gift!).
 The most reputable one I’ve seen is Flatmates and I would suggest upgrading your account for $30 a month and making it your full-time job to peg down a decent place to call home.
 Alternatively, you can use Gumtree.